 Progressive Calisthenics Certification, age 54

-Hello, I am Dr. Steve Horwitz of Dallas Sports Academy.
+Hello, I am Dr. Steve Horwitz, DC of Dallas Sports Academy.
 Please allow me to introduce myself as it is my sincere goal to help you realize your optimal health.
 I am a wellness and performance consultant.
 My passion is to directly assist people (at any conditioning level) in obtaining an overall improved state of health and while increasing performance in any sport or competition type.
 I will work with you in order to both identify and overcome the true cause of your health and performance issues.
 Together, we will treat the source of the problem and as a result you will be able to meet your short-, mid- and long-term health expectations and goals.

 Whether it is your goal to be able to pick up your child or to better compete in either amateur or professional competitive events, I will help you gain the knowledge necessary in achieving and maintaining your optimal health.

 My perspective will not only be that of a doctor, but also as both a patient and athlete.
 An integral part of troubleshooting, is focusing on the sources of any existing health issue.
 I will help identify the root cause and avoid merely treating the symptoms.
 The variables contributing to your health issues are unique to you and it will be my priority to develop customized plan that you alone can implement and maintain.

 If the approaches above resonate with you, I invite you to call me for a consultation.
 I am sincerely motivated to help facilitate a better and healthier you.

 Please continue reading below on how I overcame my own health issues and how successfully overcoming those challenges directly contribute to my qualifications for helping you.

 Dr. Steven Horwitz, DC the Patient